 The result of this donation was “Harkness Teaching,” in which a teacher and a group of students work together, exchange ideas and information, around a table.
-In 2013, five teachers from Ambassador High attended the Summer Institute at Phillips Exeter Academy to practice and learn “Harkness Teaching.”
-Then in 2014, Phillips Exeter donated three harkness tables to Ambassador High School.
+After extensive training at Phillips Exeter Academy in 2013 and years of putting the method to practice, Harkness Teaching is utilized at Ambassador to help students thrive in the classroom.